data-capsule/fogros2-sgc/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## From SGC to SGC-lite
-The updated README file can be found [HERE](./src/resources/README.md), which we removed all the setup about protocols and gateways.
+The updated configuration file format can be found [here](./src/resources/README.md), which we removed all the setup about protocols, ports, ips and gateways.
 Only one change on the signaling server field `signaling_server_address = "ws://128.32.37.42:8000"` is required to the old config file.
 The default signaling server is provided by Berkeley, but feel free to make your own server by the following instructions.

 (Note: remember to migrate the credentials from `./scripts` to the new repo as well!)